ahennechart/DeepProject/README.md

 # Deep Project

 In this Deep Learning project, we worked on face expression recognition.
-It is based on a CNN algorithm which is trained and tested on the database CK+ using a simple Architecture.
+It is based on a CNN algorithm which is trained and tested on the database CK+ using a very simple Architecture.
 We obtained a validation accuracy of 86% (more or less 2%).

 ## Usage and dependencies

 ### Usage :

-If you want to recreate your own DataSet, first you will have to download Ck+ database.
+If you want to recreate your own DataSet, first you will have to download Ck+ database, ask for a user agreement here : http://www.consortium.ri.cmu.edu/ckagree/
 Then, change the path directory in "LoadCK.py".
 And finally, uncomment in CNN.py the part "Read and save dataset" and put as comment "Load dataset".